walkjivefly/unfork/README.md

 check if the explorer is believed to be on the correct chain before letting it (attempt to) fix the problem.
 Ask in your coin's Discord or Telegram or other chat channels.
+If the consensus is that the explorer is on the correct chain then:
+* Remove any existing `addnode=` lines from your coin config, eg: `crown.conf`
+* Add some `addnode=` entries to your coin config for nodes known to be on the correct chain.
+You can probably get this list from the coin explorer.
+If your explorer doesn't have this feature then ask in your coin's Discord or Telegram or other chat channels for some suitable node addresses.
-If the consensus is that the explorer is on the correct chain then you can re-run the script with the fix option and let it work its magic.
+* Re-run the script with the fix option and let it work its magic.

 # Download and install
+These instructions are based on using the script to fix a Crown wallet or node.
+Mentally replace `Crown` by the name of your coin and you should be good to go.

 Sign on to your VPS with the userid you use to run your masternode or systemnode.

 Enter
 ```
-sudo curl -o /usr/local/bin/unfork.sh https://raw.githubusercontent.com/walkjivefly/unfork/master/unfork.sh
+sudo curl -o /usr/local/bin/unfork.sh https://raw.githubusercontent.com/walkjivefly/unfork/master/unfork-xxx.sh
 sudo chmod +x /usr/local/bin/unfork.sh
 ```
+Replace `xxx` by the lowercase symbol for your coin.
 If you login as root you don’t need to use the sudo prefix.

 You can also use the script on your linux wallet machine.
 If you normally run the QT wallet you’ll need to shut it down and run